If you really want to mess up your marriage, have an affair.

 But maybe there’s a better way to live.
 Invest in your marriage with diligence.
 Stay true to your wedding vows.
 Delight in the spouse of your youth.
 Have fun.
 Be patient with your spouse.
 Get help early when marital problems arise.
 Remember that love is a choice more than an emotion.
 And if by chance you’ve failed along the way, run to God’s mercy and grace.
 It’s never too late to be forgiven and restored.

 Thanks for visiting the Nick Gonzalez Marriage Matters Blog.
-Nick and his wife, Marisol, have been married for 30 years.
+Nick and his wife, Marisol, have been married for 31 years.
 They live in Southern California and have four young adult children.
-Together, they encourage and inspire couples to build and strengthen their marriage and family.
+Together, they help couples build strong marriages so they can enjoy healthy, passionate, and meaningful relationships.
+Browse around, signup for our updates, and enjoy your visit.
 Follow Nick on Facebook, Twitter, and Instagram.